Natasha08/dev_etools/README.md

 #Database access file and schema
 <a href="#database-access-file-and-schema"></a>
 This file will contain your secret info to access the database, typically a mysql user you have given privileges to modify the relevant database/associated tables.
+Place this file in your root directory.
 <h5>#example</h5>
 <em>db_secret.js</em><br />
 <code>function db_secret() {</code><br />